 by The Chocolate Dictionary

-Chocogyny is the description of women in terms of chocolate – smooth-skinned, sweet-hearted, etc. – especially where the description comes wrapped in Milk Tray associations.
+Chocogyny is the description of women, by themselves or by others, in terms of chocolate – smooth-skinned, sweet-hearted, etc. – especially where the description comes wrapped in Milk Tray associations.
 The actress Natalie Portman once described herself as more of a chocolate bar than a hard sex symbol.
 June Brown – Dot Cotton in the BBC’s Eastenders – said when she was young she had lips like Mayfair chocolates, i.e. as luscious as rose crèmes.
-In April 2012 the Daily Mail described Pippa Middleton, sister-in-law to Prince William, as a Hazelnut Whirl in the chocolate box of life.
-And American model Estelle Reyna became the marketing inspiration for kitchen appliance company Le Gourmet because of her “luscious pout”, “curvaceous body”, and “chocolate brown bedroom eyes”.
+In April 2012 the Daily Mail described Pippa Middleton (as she was then), as a Hazelnut Whirl in the chocolate box of life.
+And the American model Estelle Reyna became the marketing inspiration for kitchen appliance company Le Gourmet because of her “luscious pout”, “curvaceous body”, and “chocolate brown bedroom eyes”.

-In a 1979 ad for Fry’s Chocolate Cream, a man saying goodbye to his girlfriend as she was about to leave on the Orient Express, waxed lyrically about how the chocolate bar would always remind him of her: slim, dark, sophisticated, yet underneath it all a soft heart and a sweetness that would haunt him forever.
+In a 1979 ad for Fry’s Chocolate Cream, a man saying goodbye to his girlfriend as she was about to board the Orient Express, waxed lyrical about how the chocolate bar would always remind him of her: slim, dark, sophisticated yet underneath, a soft heart and a sweetness that would haunt him forever.